Clinical Trial Q&A:

 - have experienced disease progression on, or declined to take, all approved therapies for your cancer.

-Certain cancers are excluded from the trial at this stage – for example, patients with leiomyosarcoma, squamous cell carcinoma of the lung, or an unresected colon tumor.
+Certain cancers are excluded from the trial at this stage – for example, patients with brain tumors or an unresected colon tumor.
 Patients must also have adequate organ function, for example platelet count > 80,000/μL, absolute neutrophil count (ANC) ≥ 1500/µL, and left ventricular ejection fraction (LVEF) ≥ 50%.

 The recruiting contacts at study locations can provide further guidance on eligibility.
 Please note that a screening process is conducted at the study location to confirm eligibility.